RafaelBarbosatec/bsev/README.md

 ```

-Note: If you do not want to use events (for a screen that only starts, loads and displays data) you can use `EventsBase` as an event.
-Ex: BlocBase <HomeStreams, EventsBase>

 In our bloc we have 2 mandatory methods: initState and eventReceiver:

 **initView**: In the first buildView this method is invoked;